-- 1. Explain solar radiation and heat transfer equations. - 2.
-Analyze the properties of bio energy. - 3.
-Compute wind energy potential and predict performance of wind turbines. - 4.
-Point out the advantages of geothermal energy. - 5.
-Describe the harvesting of tidal energy. - 6.
+- 1. To estimate solar radiation and formulate heat transfer equations and analyze of modern energy conversion technologies - 2.
+To describe various renewable energy resources and techniques to utilize them effectively. - 3.
+Compute wind energy potential and predict the performance of wind turbines. - 4.
+Describe and analyze photovoltaic systems. - 5.
+Explain the energy harvesting methods from various energy sources. - 6.
 Distinguish the various form of energies such as magneto hydrodynamic, thermionic and fuel cell.